-Raian is an Associate Professor in Computing in the Department of Computing and Informatics, Faculty of Science & Technology, Bournemouth University, UK.
-He received his PhD in Software Engineering from University of Trento, Italy.
+Raian is a Professor in Computing in the Department of Computing and Informatics, Faculty of Science & Technology, Bournemouth University, UK.
+He received his PhD in Software Engineering from the University of Trento, Italy.
 He worked as a post-doctorate research fellow at the University of Trento and then Lero, the Irish Software Engineering Research, University of Limerick, Ireland.

 He has been a holder of a European FP7 Marie Curie Grant on the Engineering of Socially-Adaptive Systems (the SOCIAD Project 2013-2017) is leading the EROGamb project funded by GambleAware and Bournemouth University and meant to enable a more intelligent and real-time behavioural awareness technique to prevent and combat problem gambling.
 Raian is a founder and coordinator of the Engineering and SOcial informaTICS Research Group (ESOTICS) a Bournemouth University.

 Contact: Office: +44 (0) 1202 966 682; Email: rali at bournemouth .ac.uk Twitter: @bu_esotics

 - ER 2018: The 37th International Conference on Conceptual Modeling (ER’18), 22 – 25 October 2018.
 Xi’an, China.

 - PoEM 2018: 11th IFIP WG 8.1 working conference on the Practice of Enterprise Modelling (PoEM’18).
 31 October – 2 November, 2018.
 Vienna, Austria.

 - RCIS 2018: Twelfth International Conference on Research Challenges in Information Science (RCIS’18), May 29-31, 2018, Nantes, France.